mjdanielson/University-of-Oregon/Labs/Population-Tutorial/01-Population-Points.md

 <h2 align="center"> Mapping renters vs owners in Portland </h2>
+<h3 align="center"> Part I: Creating a map style in Studio </h3>

 The US Census makes owner/renter information readily available for census block geometries, in this lab series we are going to view the owner/renter information in different ways:

 1) Mapping the per-person level information, and
-2) Viewing the relative incidenec of owners to renters using a choropeth map.
+2) Viewing the relative incidence of owners to renters using a choropeth map.

 For this first exercise, we will be creating a point map that displays the each individual renter and owner in Portland by block group.

 ### In this tutorial you will: